Hmz2Mtr/RO_Algoritms/README.md

 Commit your changes and push them to your fork.
 Submit a pull request with a detailed description of your changes.

-## **📜 License **
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## **🙏 Acknowledgments **
 EMSILes Orangers: For providing the inspiration and resources for this project.
-MESTOUR Hamza: Creator of the application.
+Hamza: Creator of the application.
 Mme Mouna elmkhalet: Supervisor of the project.

 ---